-The documentary should offer some intriguing footage from the title race, which saw Dortmund battling with Bayern before ultimately finishing two points adrift in their bid to be crowned German champions for the first time since 2012.
+The documentary should offer incredible never-before-seen footage from the title race, which saw Dortmund battling with Bayern before ultimately finishing two points adrift in their bid to be crowned German champions for the first time since 2012.

 “I know I speak on behalf of my teammates when I say that it was exciting to be observed over a long-term period like this,” Reus said.